simde-utc/portail/README.md

 ### Issues
 - Open as much issues as possible
 - Use tags (labels), in order to precise wether the issue is a bug or a feature request and its importance (in terms of severity or work).
 You may also indicate the affected area of the code (notifications, frontend, database... etc).
+You can create new tags if (maintainers will remove redundant tags).
+Please do not remove tags.

 ### Contributing
 - Urgent issues first (they are tagged as urgent)